Key Takeaways:

 For many, Adderall provides noticeable improvements in concentration, productivity, and overall ability to manage daily tasks.

-What Does Adderall Do
+What Does Adderall Do?

 Adderall works by increasing the levels of dopamine and norepinephrine in the brain.
 These brain chemicals play a big role in attention, motivation, and energy.